peterhinch/micropython-async/i2c/README.md

 this condition regular messages should be sent from `Responder`, with `Initiator` application code timing out on their absence and issuing `reboot`.

+This also has implications when testing.
+If a `Responder` application is interrupted with `ctrl-c` the ISR will continue to run.
+To test crash detection issue a soft or hard reset to the `Responder`.

 ###### [Contents](./README.md#contents)

+# 6. Hacker notes

+I tried a variety of approaches before settling on a synchronous method for data exchange coupled with 2-wire hardware handshaking.
+The chosen approach minimises the time for which the schedulers are blocked.
+Blocking occurs because of the need to initiate a blocking transfer on the I2C slave before the master can initiate a transfer.

+A one-wire handshake using open drain outputs is feasible but involves explicit delays.
+I took the view that a 2-wire solution is easier should anyone want to port the `Responder` to a platform such as the Raspberry Pi.
+The design has no timing constraints and uses normal push-pull I/O pins.

+I experienced a couple of obscure issues affecting reliability.
+Calling `pyb` `I2C` methods with an explicit timeout caused rare failures when the target was also a Pyboard.
+Using `micropython.schedule` to defer RAM allocation also provoked rare failures.
+This may be the reason why I never achieved reliable operation with hard IRQ's on ESP8266.

+I created a version which eliminated RAM allocation by the `Responder` ISR to use hard interrupts.
+This reduced blocking further.
+Unfortunately I failed to achieve reliable operation on an ESP8266 target.
+This version introduced some complexity into the code so was abandoned.
+If anyone feels like hacking, the branch `i2c_hard_irq` exists.

+The main branch aims to minimise allocation while achieving reliability.

+PR's to reduce allocation and enable hard IRQ's welcome.
+I will expect them to run the two test programs for >10,000 messages with ESP8266 and Pyboard targets.
+Something I haven't yet achieved.